ES-Alexander/pythonic-cv/README.md

 slowed down with `s`, and if enabled allows rewinding with `a` and returning to forwards playback with `d`.
 Forwards playback at 1x speed can be restored with `r`.

-For reading video files, the `VideoReader` class should be used.
+For reading and writing video files, the `VideoReader` and `VideoWriter` classes should be used.
 For streaming, the classes `Camera`, `SlowCamera`, and `LockedCamera` are provided.
-The simplest of these is `SlowCamera`, which has slow iteration because image grabbing is performed synchronously, with a blocking call while reading each frame. `Camera` extends `SlowCamera` with additional logic to perform repeated grabbing in a separate thread, so processing and image grabbing can occur concurrently. `LockedCamera` sits between the two, providing thread based I/O but with more control over when each image is taken.
+The simplest of these is `SlowCamera`, which has slow iteration because image grabbing is performed synchronously, with a blocking call while reading each frame.
+`Camera` extends `SlowCamera` with additional logic to perform repeated grabbing in a separate thread, so processing and image grabbing can occur concurrently. `LockedCamera` sits between the two, providing thread based I/O but with more control over when each image is taken.

 `Camera` is most useful for applications with processing speeds that require the most up to date information possible and don't want to waste time decoding frames that are